Devaanshi Mehta

 Devaanshi Mehta (18 December 1996 – 28 June 2012) was a British - Indian student and humanitarian.
 She started the Asian Donor Campaign (ADC), a UK-based non-profit organisation whose goal is to raise awareness for the need to get more Asians to donate their blood, bone marrow and organs.
-ADC also raises funds for hospitals doing research into critical and life limiting illnesses.
+ADC also raises funds for Great Ormond Street hospital doing ground breaking research into critical and life limiting Diseases such as Dyskeratosis Congenita.

 Biography

 Devaanshi was born to Harkant and Kalyani Mehta in the Harrow suburb of London.
 She was one of four children born into a Hindu, Gujarati family.
 She had two older sisters, Jyotika and Tejal, and a younger brother, Dushyant.
-She went to the Cannon Lane and Pinner Wood Primary Schools, before attending Nower Hill High School.
+She attended Cannon Lane Primary School, before attending Nower Hill High School.

 At the age of nine, Devaanshi was diagnosed with a rare bone marrow condition aplastic anaemia (bone marrow failure).
 She underwent a bone marrow transplant in April 2007 and a top up of bone marrow in February 2008 at Great Ormond Street Hospital in London.
-Both donations were made by her younger brother Dushyant who was her sibling match.
+Her outstanding doctors were Dr.Paul Veys, Dr.Persis Amrolia and Dr.Paul Arora among others.Both donations were made by her younger brother Dushyant who was her sibling match.
 However, she was left chronically platelet and red cell dependent after the transplant.
 In addition, she inherited her brothers' rarer blood type AB−.
 Therefore it became increasingly difficult to source negative platelets for her, and she organised appeals via the media.
 This motivated Devaanshi to investigate problems other children faced sourcing blood, bone marrow and organs.
 She learnt that it was extremely difficult for people to find these products at the right time, because there were a lack of donors within the Asian community as a whole.
 These events inspired her to start fundraising and raising awareness regarding the importance of blood, bone marrow and organ donation, especially for the Asian communities.
 Asians have traditionally avoided donating blood and organs due to social or religious misconceptions.

 In 2010, Devaanshi's lungs collapsed and she had comprehensive lung surgery at Great Ormond Street Hospital for children in Bloomsbury, London.
 Consequently she was put on palliative care.
 While her health was deteriorating, she organised charity fundraising events from her hospital bed.
 She also gave a number of interviews on television, radio and in print to raise awareness.
 Devaanshi also wrote a blog titled "My Story in My own Words", where she spoke candidly about her treatment and prognosis.